Elastic and inelastic pion-nucleon scattering to fourth order in chiral perturbation theory: Fit Procedure

 We performed fits to the discussed $\pi N\to\pi\pi N$ data with incoming pion kinetic energy $T_{\pi,\pi\pi N}<\{250, 275, 300, 325, 350\}$~MeV, which corresponds to $\{ 87, 101, 122, 132, 140 \}$ data points, respectively.
 Note that the energy range for calculating $\chi^2_{\pi N}$ ($\bar\chi^2_{\pi N}$) is always taken to be $T_\pi<100$~MeV.
 The fitted LECs as functions of the maximal fitting energy $T_{\pi,\pi\pi N}$ are shown in Figs.~\ref{fig:LECsQ3}, \ref{fig:LECsQ4P1} and \ref{fig:LECsQ4P2} while the reduced $\chi_{\pi N}^2$ ($\bar\chi_{\pi N}^2$) and $\chi_{\pi\pi N}^2$ ($\bar\chi_{\pi\pi N}^2$) with (without) theoretical errors as a function of $T_{\pi,\pi\pi N}$ is plotted in Fig.~\ref{fig:RedChiSq}.
+Here, the number of degrees of freedom (dof) for the $\pi N\to\pi\pi N$ reaction is defined as the number of the data points for this reaction minus the number of additional parameters not appearing in the $\pi N$ scattering amplitude.
+We interpret the stability of the fit against the maximum fitted energy as an indicator of convergence of the chiral expansion in the considered energy region and of the correct choice of the breakdown scale $\Lambda_b$ (a similar strategy was introduced in Ref.~\cite{Wesolowski:2015fqa}).
+We do not employ here more sophisticated methods based on the Bayesian approach as it was done e.g. in Refs.~\cite{Furnstahl:2015rha,Melendez:2017phj}.
 While the fits at $Q^3$ exhibit a plateau-like behaviour of the extracted LECs as well as of the $\chi_{\pi N}^2/$dof and $\chi_{\pi\pi N }^2/$dof with regard to the maximal energy of the $\pi N\to\pi\pi N$ data, the $\chi_{\pi\pi N}^2/$dof and the extracted LECs at $Q^4$ deviate rather strongly from a constant behaviour when the energy is increased.
 Optimistically, only the fit results up to 275~MeV may be regarded as reasonably stable.
 Moreover, as shown in the lowest row of Fig.~\ref{fig:RedChiSq}, the description of the $\pi N\to\pi\pi N$ data actually deteriorates at order $Q^4$ as compared to the order $Q^3$ except for the results within the covariant approach at energies below $300~$MeV.
 The problem can be traced back to the large values of some of the $d_i$, which are preferred by the $\pi N$ scattering data at order $Q^4$ and seem to be in conflict with the $\pi N\to\pi\pi N$ data.
 This especially applies to the linear combination $d_{14-15}$, which changes its value from $d_{14-15} \sim -6~$GeV$^{-2}$ at $Q^3$ to $d_{14-15} \sim -10~$GeV$^{-2}$ at $Q^4$ in the covariant approach.
 We, however, found that the magnitude of the linear combination $d_{14-15}$ at $Q^4$ has to be much smaller in order to improve the convergence pattern of the chiral expansion in the single-pion production.
 Notice that the low-energy constants contributing to elastic pion-nucleon scattering are known to become significantly smaller in magnitude upon explicit treatment of the $\Delta$-resonance.
 This effect of resonance saturation was observed, in particular, in Ref.~\cite{Siemens:2016hdi}, where the leading-order $\Delta$-contributions have been included.
 Unfortunately, as will be discussed in section~\ref{sec:LECs}, the analogous simplified inclusion of the $\Delta$-resonance in the $\pi N\to\pi\pi N$ reaction is less straightforward due to the appearance of a number of additional free parameters.
 Moreover, as already mentioned above, one cannot a priori exclude the possibility that the Roper-resonance provides significant contributions to some of the $3\pi NN$ LECs as well, while its contribution to the leading $2\pi NN$ LECs $c_{1,2,3,4}$ is known to be marginal~\cite{Bernard:1996gq}.
 A consistent inclusion of the $\Delta$ and Roper resonances in the framework of $\chi$PT, which may be needed to increase the applicability range of the theory, is, however, beyond the scope of this paper.